Smart grids by country: Initiatives by the European Union

-The concept of Smart Grids in Europe
+The concept of smart grids in Europe

-The very concept of Smart Grids as now starting to be deployed was developed in 2006 by the European Technology Platform for Smart Grids.
+The concept of smart grids as now starting to be deployed was developed in 2006 by the European Technology Platform for Smart Grids.
 Such concept concerns an electricity network that can intelligently integrate the actions of all users connected to it - generators, consumers and those that do both - in order to efficiently deliver sustainable, economic and secure electricity supplies.
 European Technology Platform identifies that smart grid employs innovative products and services together with intelligent monitoring, control, communication, and self-healing technologies in order to: